The Great Big Dorset Hedge (GBDH) is a campaign to facilitate the restoration and extension of hedgerows the length and breadth of Dorset.

 We hope the Great Big Dorset Hedge will helping people to feel more connected with the places where they live and work, with nature, and with their communities through a shared scheme that actively helps nature recovery.

-The project has certainly caught the attention of the media, and while some of the coverage has been an interesting interpretation of the project, we are pleased that so many are starting to realise the importance of hedgerows.
+We are pleased that so many people are starting to realise the importance of hedgerows.
 Find some recent articles and interviews below;

 GBDH’s John Calder interviewed on Alfred Radio Shaftesbury talking about ELMS, funding for farmers, delays at DEFRA and lack of Govt action.